SakaSerbia/Hangman---Visual-Studio-2015-with-Irvine/README.md

 Modification of the project which was requested from me on the oral defense, was simpy restarting the game when you press SPACE on the keyboard.
 It also represents the version v1.0 of the game.

-# The report
-The report for this project was writen in Serbian and can be download from [here](https://goo.gl/Z1CrPI).

 # Acknowledgment
 I dedicate this game to [rkhb](https://stackoverflow.com/users/3512216/rkhb), who had plenty of patience to answer all my questions regarding assembler, Irvine and MASM.
 Thank you from the heart.